fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-03-21-profiling-neovim-performance.md

 The trace viewer gives you a flame chart where you can zoom in on exactly which functions are taking the most time.
-In my case, it was immediately obvious — the SQLite operations from cmp-go-deep were dominating the trace during typing.
+In my case, it was immediately obvious — the SQLite operations from one plugin was dominating the trace during typing.